 This was our first rocket launch of the day, and it did not seem too windy well at least no wind on the ground.
 So we pointed the launchpad straight in the air and hoped for the best.
 Bummer the darn battery launchers were dead.
 Seems old batteries were left in the launchers and had created some nasty corrosion.
 After a little bit of moping around camp, I got to thinking we would not be able to launch any rockets.
 I thought to myself “we don’t need the launcher, all it does is send electricity down the wires.”
 So I ripped the wires out of the “safe” battery launcher stripped the ends of the wires and grabbed a 9-volt battery I had brought along.

 WOOOOOOSHHHH!!!!
-That rocket took off well like a rocket.
+That rocket took off well as well a rocket.
 It kept going, going, then went some more and then….gone.
 The faint black speck in the sky seemed to have disappeared.
 There is no way of telling but that rocket must have gone at least a 1000 feet up if not more.
 Our calculations on pointing the launch pad were a little bit off.
 It went FAR towards the West.
-There was no way that rocket was going to be found.
+There was no way that the rocket was going to be found.

 I brought a handful of rockets, so we still had plenty to play with.
 We some of the heavier cardboard and plastic rockets.
 Still with big engines but because they were so much heavier they did not go as high meaning we actually could see them float back down to earth and retrieve them.
 I think our best idea though was nighttime rocket launches.
 We strapped a few glow stick bracelets to one of the larger rockets and let it fly.
 It landed surprisingly close to camp and was retrieved in minutes.

 Evenings and nighttime in the desert are some of the best.
 As the sun goes down everything gets much quieter then the night comes to life!
 It gets so much darker in the desert bringing the night sky to life.
-Night time also means big fires and hanging out talking with good friends.
+Nighttime also means big fires and hanging out talking with good friends.
 We spent our night warming up next to the campfire exchanging stories and looking up at the night sky enjoying the stars.
 I had purchased this great used washing machine drum off someone who had welded legs to it.
-Above ground campfires are required in Anza Borrego State Park, and this was perfect.
+Above ground, campfires are required in Anza Borrego State Park, and this was perfect.
 A large number of holes in the drum meant high airflow for the fire.

-At nightfall we decided to go for a night offroading trip.
+At nightfall, we decided to go for a night offroading trip.
 We had not gone any further into the wash than our campsite.
 We decided a trip further up the wash was in order.
 We hopped in our trucks and made our way up.
 Our buddy with a light bar in front made for easy riding.
 We went at maybe 2 or 3 miles further up the wash until it got a little tight for the trucks.
 Maneuvering the turns and corners was possible but getting back out if we went too far was a little bit of a mystery.
 We decided to head back and get back to our warm fire.

 Once it came time for bed I was excited.
 I got to sleep on my cot out in the open.
 All I had to do was open my eyes and I had the milky way shining above me.
 Little scary when I would hear rustling sounds around me but I made it through the night.
 Having a 5F degree sleeping bag kept me more than toasty throughout the night.

 We headed down the wash and found Blind Cave.
-We did not know what to expect but started our way though.
+We did not know what to expect but started our way through.
 This cave was a little wider than Cool Cave but not by much.
 We pressed on.
 We pushed forward to what felt like maybe 150 to 200 feet into the cave.
 It is very difficult to determine how far you have gone in when you have no perspective of anything else.
 But after not too long we saw a light at the end of the cave.
-We crawled out the hole and found ourselves in a low point surrounded by 30 foot mud hills.
+We crawled out the hole and found ourselves in a low point surrounded by 30-foot mud hills.
 All the water must collect in this spot and go down the hole forming the cave.
 We crawled back in the hole and made our way back.
 Seemed shorter on the way back, that always seems to be the case though.

 We had not torn down camp before leaving to explore the caves so in the rain we quickly dismantled everything and threw it all into our vehicles.
 It was a little saddening having to leave so quickly and rush to get out of there.
-It was a beutiful park with tons of exploring left undone.
+It was a beautiful park with tons of exploring left undone.

 We will be going back to the mud caves again!